nathanpeck/ecs-patterns-vitepress/pattern/public-facing-api-ecs-ec2-cloudformation/index.md

 #### Next Steps

 - This stack does not deploy an automatic scaling for the containerized service.
 You should [add scaling to your service](/scale-ecs-service-cloudformation).
-- This example stack currently deploys a statically sized EC2 Autoscaling Group (ASG).
-You can manually scale up the ASG as needed to add more EC2 capacity for hosting more containers, but you may prefer to instead use an ECS Capacity Provider to have ECS automatically manage the ASG size on your behalf.
 - Alternatively, you may prefer to not manage EC2 capacity at all.
 In that case consider using the [AWS Fargate version of this stack](/public-facing-api-ecs-fargate-cloudformation), which launches your container on serverless capacity.